Pillows have a certain lifespan, and definitely do need to be replaced every so often.

 Lay down in your preferred sleeping position, and ask someone else to take a look.
 What you want is for your spine to be straight while you’re laying down.

-If your neck tilts up or down, then you aren’t using the right pillow for your sleeping habits.
+Does your neck tilt up or down?
+Then you aren’t using the right pillow for your sleeping habits.